 Suggested resources for read-aloud lists:

-- The Read Aloud Handbook – 7th edition
+- The Read Aloud Handbook – the 7th edition was the last one written by the original author, so that’s my recommendation.

 - The Read Aloud Family